 And to protect your data in the event your laptop is lost or stolen:

 - Use 'complex' passwords and change them regularly.
 Don't use simple passwords that can be guessed easily.
-Passwords like your birthdate, your spouse's name or the name of your pet should never be used; you'd be surprised how easy it is for someone to find this sort of information about you on the Internet.
-Always use a combination of numbers and letters, and never leave your password in obvious places on or near the computer.
+See the above notes for tips on password protection..
 Password-protect your screensaver and lock your screen to avoid unwanted access to your computer if you've stepped away.

 - Use encryption software to encrypt the data on your hard drive.
-This makes it very difficult for a thief to get access to you data should your laptop be stolen.
-All laptops owned by the University of Colorado Denver must have their hard drives encrypted.
+This makes it very difficult for a thief to get access to your data should your laptop be stolen.
+All laptops owned by the University of Colorado Denver and used to store any sensitive informaton must have their hard drives encrypted.

 - Leverage anti-virus software, encryption solutions, anti-spyware and firewalls.
 Prevent unauthorized access and spyware from invading your computer and protect valuable information with data encryption software.
 Make sure your anti-malware utilities are properly installed and kept up-to-date.